luisfarzati/devbox-node/README.md

 ## devbox-node
-Node development sandbox with Docker
+Node development sandbox with Docker.
+Feedback, suggestions and PRs are very welcomed. :)

 ### About